vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Chấm điểm và dự đoán khách hàng tiềm năng
 ==========================================

-The Odoo *CRM* app can automatically assign leads/opportunities to sales teams and salespeople.
+The Leansoft *CRM* app can automatically assign leads/opportunities to sales teams and salespeople.
 A standard practice is to assign leads based on the probability of winning each lead.
 Companies can prioritize the leads that are more likely to result in successful deals by quickly assigning them to the appropriate salespeople.